mezanddav/architect.cftools/README.md

 Useful: `sudo ufw reload`

 _ATTENTION: DO NOT Enable UFW without enabling SSH and port 22.\
-Otherwise you will lock yourself out._
+Otherwise, you will lock yourself out._

 `reboot` and let's install the agent.